mir-dataset-loaders/mirdata/docs/source/contributing.rst

 ^^^^^^^^^^^

 .. admonition:: Index Examples - Multitracks
-    :class: dropdown, warning
+    :class: dropdown

     If the version `1.0` of a given multitrack dataset has the structure:

     .. code-block:: javascript